davewalker60/pmdup/pages/booking-las-arenas-old.md

 - 3/13: 16.67 low (eg. 12,000 pesos = $719.86)
 - 1/23: 17.31 high (eg. 12,000 pesos = $693.24)

 Please give your best guess for your dates below.
-Camp will most likely unoffically start Wed, Feb 12 with dance-space prep and a dance that evening, just like last year.
-If, when you book plane tickets, your dates need to change slightly, please contact us immediately and we'll do what we can to accomodate you.
+Camp officially starts the evening of Thurs Feb 13 with dance-space prep on Tues Feb 11 & 12, and a pre-camp dance the evening of Wed Feb 12, just like last year.
+If, when you book plane tickets, your dates need to change slightly, please contact us immediately and we'll do what we can to accommodate you.

 -----